eclipse-archived/ceylon-lang.org/documentation/1.0/tour/language-module.md

 # #{page.title}

 This is the fourteenth part of the Tour of Ceylon.
-The [previous part](../comprehensions) introduced comprehensions .
+The [previous part](../comprehensions) introduced comprehensions.
 We're now going to learn about Ceylon's _language module_ and some of the basic types it defines.

 The language module is special, because it is referred to by the language